it-innovation/sam/doc/base.rst

    True if `Type` is the type of some object.

-.. function:: hasLocal(?Type, ?VarName)

-   There is a method on `Type` which has a local variable named `VarName`.

 .. function:: hasField(?Type, ?VarName)

    There is a field on `Type` named `VarName`.

-.. function:: hasVar(?Type, ?VarName)

-   Has a local variable or field of this name.

 Objects